 - Fatalities — 1 (-50.00%)

 - Injuries — 162 (-16.06%)

 Injured in a Car Crash?
 Call an Experienced St. Lucie Car Accident Lawyer

 If you or a loved one were involved in an accident and were injured due to the negligence of someone else, then you may be entitled to compensation.
-Call us at Fetterman and Associates, PA to get the assistance of a St. Lucie car accident lawyer who will help you understand your rights and fight for the compensation you deserve.
+Call us at Fetterman Law to get the assistance of a St. Lucie car accident lawyer who will help you understand your rights and fight for the compensation you deserve.
 You can reach us at (561) 468-5729 or through our online contact form for a free consultation today.